hoytech/quadrable/README.md

     leafNodeHash = H(depth || H(key) || H(value))

-* The `depth` is a single byte that indicates at what level the node was collapsed.
+* `depth` is a single byte that indicates at what level the node was collapsed.
 * The hashed key is 32 bytes and represents the path from the root to the leaf.
 * The hashed value is also 32 bytes, and represents the value stored in this leaf.